studiozeroseven/nodebb-theme-rose_darkly/coolify-integration.md

 3.  **Set Environment Variables:**

     *   Add any necessary environment variables for your NodeBB theme.
-For example, you might need to specify the theme's name using the `NODEBB_THEME_NAME` variable.
+For example, you might need to specify the theme's name using the `NODEBB_THEME_NAME` variable with the value `nodebb-theme-rose_darkly`.
     *   In Coolify, navigate to the service settings and click on "Environment Variables".
     *   Add the required variables and their values.